 For more information

-If you would like more information about our products and services, you can reach us by phone or email at either of our two establishments.
+If you would like more information about our products and services, you can reach us by phone or email at any of our three establishments.

 If you see this Google Maps wasn't properly loaded.
 Please refresh your page 🙂

 Iroquois Falls Division

 For general information about propane, such as grades, BTU consumption, facts vs. fiction, or just about anything else, we highly recommend you visit Canadian Propane Association.
 See also: MSDS for Propane